honeycombio/refinery/tools/convert/rules.md

 ### BurstMultiple

-BurstMultiple is the multiple of the sample rate to use when detecting bursts.

-BurstMultiple, if set, is multiplied by the sum of the running average of counts to define the burst detection threshold.
+If set, this value is multiplied by the sum of the running average of counts to define the burst detection threshold.
 If total counts observed for a given interval exceed this threshold, EMA is updated immediately, rather than waiting on the AdjustmentInterval.
 Defaults to 2; a negative value disables.
 With the default of 2, if your traffic suddenly doubles, burst detection will kick in.

-Not eligible for live reload.

 Type: `float`